mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 The example above shows how we can create the mocked version of dependencies to use it for Unit-Testing.

 #### Abstract Factory
-Another option for Dependency Injection is the "Abstract Factory" pattern.
-I love to use it to extract the creation of complex objects like ViewControllers and its dependencies.
-Let's take a look at the Swift version of the "Abstract Factory" pattern by using Protocols and Extensions.
+Another option for Dependency Injection is the Abstract Factory pattern.
+I love to use it to extract the creation of complex objects like *ViewControllers* and its dependencies.
+Let's take a look at the Swift version of the Abstract Factory pattern by using protocols and extensions.

 ```swift
 protocol DependencyFactory {